mpokrass/Personality-notes/psych-356.md

 OCD related to SS alleles for 5HTT

-People prescibe SSRIs for OCD.
+People prescribe SSRIs for OCD.

 The OCD cycle: